dhananjaymehta/JuiceUp/README.md

 Total charging outlets

-Streaming data:
+Streaming pipeline:

 The Data stream was ingested using Kafka topics.
 The data was filtered using Spark streaming and indexed into Elastic searh to serve geo location based queries.

+!()

 Batch data:

-To collect historical data the streaming data was collected in batches using spark and written into S3 as a source of truth.
+To collect historical data the streaming data was collected in batches using Spark and written into S3 as a source of truth.
 Batch data was partitioned by stations and time ordering and written to Cassandra to plot charts for statistics on hourly usage of charging stations.

+Technology used :

+Ingestion :
+Apache Kafka

+Streaming :
+Spark streaming

+Batch :
+Spark

+Data store :
+Elastic search
+Cassandra

+AWS Cluster configuration -

+Spark and Kafka cluster - 1 Master and 3 Worker nodes m3.medium

+Elasticsearch - 3 node cluster m3.medium

+Flask : 1 node m3.medium

+Cassandra : 3 nodes m3.medium